puppetlabs/gatling-puppet-load-test/NEW_README.md

     * scp them locally and you can view them in your browser.
 * atop files containing cpu, mem, disk and network usage overall and broken down per process are available to view on the mom: atop -r /var/log/atop/atop_\<date>
     * See the atop man file for interactive commands

+### Aborting a test run
+The easiest way to immediately kill a test run is to kill the corresponding Java process on the metrics node.
+Find the process id with top and then use `kill <PID>`.

+### Generating reports for aborted runs
+If a Gatling scenario is aborted the reports may not be generated.
+In this case you can run Gatling in reports-only mode to generate the reports for a previous run.
+You'll need to specify the name of the folder on the metrics node containing the simulation.log file for the run.
+Look in `~/gatling-puppet-load-test/simulation-runner/results` for a folder that starts with 'PerfTestLarge-' followed by the run id and verify that the folder contains a valid simulation.log file.

+If you find that the simulation.log file is not being populated during your run you may need to reduce the log buffer size from the 8kb default.
+Set `gatling.data.file.bufferSize` in gatling.conf to a smaller value like 256 (this may impact performance).

+To run in reports-only mode set PUPPET_GATLING_REPORTS_ONLY=true and PUPPET_GATLING_REPORTS_TARGET=<YOUR_RESULT_FOLDER>.
+After the run you should see that the report files have been generated within the result folder and copied to your local machine.